bassjobsen/Bootstrap-3-Typeahead/README.md

                  <td>afterSelect</td>
                  <td>function</td>
                  <td>$.noop()</td>
                  <td>Call back function to execute after selected an item.
-It gets the current active item in parameter if any.</td>
+It gets the current active item in parameter if any.
+Data attribute is data-after-select.</td>
                </tr>
 			   <tr>
                  <td>delay</td>